Quinoa Nutrition Facts – Here’s What You Need To Know About This Superfood

 Quinoa is also good for you because it is full of fiber and low in sodium and cholesterol.
 Quinoa is also full of Thiamine, Riboflavin, Folate, Vitamin B6, Vitamin E, Niacin, Iron, Magnesium, Prosperous, and Manganese.
 All those nutrients make it a very healthful whole grain choice that also actually is low-calorie.
 No surprise that it’s a superfood.

-Not only is quinoa a very versatile grain – you can make breads, puddings, and pilaf like side dishes out of it or just serve it like a breakfast porridge – it is also gluten free, making it a great alternative for anyone being affected by celiac disease.
+Not only is quinoa a very versatile grain – you can make bread, puddings, and pilaf-like side dishes out of it or just serve it as a breakfast porridge – it is also gluten-free, making it a great alternative for anyone being affected by celiac disease.
 It’s also tasty on salads and gives a plain old plate of lettuce and vegetables some extra texture and flavor.

 Do you want to give Quinoa a try?
 Take this simple quinoa muffins recipe as an example.
-Quinoa is also a gluten free food, making it perfect for anybody living a gluten-free life-style.
-As are these delicious gluten free oatmeal cookies you don’t want to overlook.
+Quinoa is also a gluten-free food, making it perfect for anybody living a gluten-free lifestyle.